Flsun3d/FlsunSlicer/doc/How to build - Windows.md

 ## 1. Download sources

 Clone the respository.
 Use a directory relatively close to the drive root, so the path is not too long.
 Avoid spaces and non-ASCII characters.
-To place it in `C:\src\PrusaSlicer`, run:
+To place it in `C:\src\FlsunSlicer`, run:
 ```
 c:> mkdir src
 c:> cd src
-c:\src> git clone https://github.com/prusa3d/PrusaSlicer.git
+c:\src> git clone https://github.com/Flsun3d/FlsunSlicer.git
 ```

 ## 2.A Manual Build Instructions

-_As an alternative, you can go to 2.B to compile PrusaSlicer using one automatic script._
+_As an alternative, you can go to 2.B to compile FlsunSlicer using one automatic script._

 ### Compile the dependencies.
-Dependencies are updated seldomly, thus they are compiled out of the PrusaSlicer source tree.
+Dependencies are updated seldomly, thus they are compiled out of the FlsunSlicer source tree.
 Open the MSVC x64 Native Tools Command Prompt and run the following:
 ```
-cd c:\src\PrusaSlicer\deps
+cd c:\src\FlsunSlicer\deps
 mkdir build
 cd build
 cmake ..